woc-hack/tutorial/README.md

 ```
 cat ~/.ssh/id_rsa.pub
 ```
-That is your public ssh key you include in the woc hackathon registration [form](http://bit.ly/WoC-Signup).
+That is your public ssh key you include in the WoC registration [form http://bit.ly/WoCSignup](http://bit.ly/WoCSignup).
 The form will ask you for the contents of `id_rsa.pub` and the
 GitHub and BitBucket handles.
 You will receive a response to the email provided in the form once your account is set up.